KnowageLabs/Knowage-Documentation/chapter_4/resource_manager.rst

 .. important::
          **Enterprise Edition only**

-         With the Knowage Community Edition the Resource Manager  will be able to manage just the **models** folder in order to define metadata for data mining analysis.
-With the Knowage Enterprise Edition,  will be able to manage all Knowage's installation resources.
+         The Knowage Community Edition only allows the management of the *models* folder, in order to define metadata for data mining analysis.
+The Knowage Enterprise Edition allows the management of all the Knowage installation resources.

 The **Resource Manager** functionality available under the **TOOLS** section of the Knowage main menu, allows the management of all files within the *Resources* folder of the Knowage installation.